Collective of Black country artists tour to share diversity that exists within stereotypically white genre.

 Said Vance, “I'm a preacher's son.
 I was bullied.
 We grew up on a farm.
 I picked everything you can think of … we grew corn, we grew soybeans.”

 Vance is the most “country” of this selection of artists.
-The Black Opy Revue is a collective of about 20 black artists on the country music spectrum.
+The Black Opry Revue is a collective of about 20 Black artists on the country music spectrum.
 Various combinations of these musicians tour together to show audiences that country music is for everyone.

 Travis Stimeling is Professor of musicology and director of bluegrass and old time bands at West Virginia University.